 This might surprise you, but I am going to suggest we use more than just eggs and water for these hard-boiled eggs!
 Here’s what you’ll need:

 - lemon slices

 - Ice cubes

-Additionally, you’ll need a large pot with a lid and a strainer.
+Additionally, you’ll need a large pot with a lid.

 How to Boil Eggs

 - In one single layer, place your eggs on the bottom of a large saucepan or pot.

 - Add water to the pot so that the eggs are covered by about an inch of water.